OZEO-DOOZ/nrf_mesh_plugin/README.md

 # nordic_nrf_mesh
 A Flutter plugin to enable mesh network management and communication using Nordic Semiconductor's SDKs.
 # Features
-This plugin supports both iOS and Android and has the following features :
+This plugin wraps both [IOS-nRF-Mesh-Library] and [Android-nRF-Mesh-Library] to provide a Dart-only API and has the following features :
 - Create, load and manage a mesh network model
 - (de)provision a BLE mesh node
 - Scan for BLE devices in range
 - Connect to a BLE mesh node and use it as a proxy to communicate in a mesh network
 - Encrypt and decrypt mesh PDUs (not all mesh message types are supported)
-- Event based API using [StreamControllers](https://api.dart.dev/stable/dart-async/StreamController-class.html)
+- Event based API using [StreamControllers]
 - Manage mesh groups
 - Manage nodes' publications and subscriptions
 - Manage mesh provisioners